 Animals are few and far between in urban areas and have been ever since the advent of manufacturing.
 However, if you're an animal or bird lover there are a few things you can do to attract interesting critters.
 Set out bird baths and feeders, have lots of interesting nooks, crannies, rocks, and twigs lying around that animals can use to build themselves a burrow, and keep your dogs and cats (if you have any) out of the yard.
-Urbanites might find themselves host to hummingbirds or squirrels while rural dwellers might see foxes, raccoons, and more exotic birds like blue jays or woodpeckers.
+Urbanites (what are Urbanites you ask?), might find themselves host to hummingbirds or squirrels while rural dwellers might see foxes, raccoons, and more exotic birds like blue jays or woodpeckers.

 You're going to need some sort of furniture in the yard if you want to have guests over for a barbecue, but if you want to get back to nature, pass over the glass and metal options in the department stores and opt instead for locally made wood products.
 You can even outfit your yard with seating completely naturally by incorporating things like driftwood logs or boulders into your landscaping.